mattermost/mattermost-load-test/docs/operator.md

 $ kubectl get svc
 ```

-This will show you three services.
+This will show you some services.
 The one with the type `LoadBalancer` will have an IP or hostname under the `EXTERNAL-IP` column.
 Use this to access the Mattermost installation.
 Write it down, you will need it later.

 Optionally, you can use Route53 or another DNS service to create a CNAME to the above external IP.
 This is not necessary for the load test.

-### 3.2 Not on AWS or Azure
+### 3.3 Not on AWS or Azure

 If your Kubernetes cluster is running somewhere other than on Azure or AWS, you'll need to install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/).
 Follow the instructions in that link to install it.